ankicommunity/ankicommunity-sync-server/README.md

       b.
 Copy the entire directory to /usr/share/anki

- 4. Make the egg info files (so paster can see our app):

-      $ AnkiServer.env/bin/python setup.py egg_info

- 5. Copy the example.ini to production.ini and edit for your needs.
+ 4. Copy the example.ini to production.ini and edit for your needs.

- 6. Create authentication database:
+ 5. Create authentication database:

       $ sqlite3 auth.db 'CREATE TABLE auth (user VARCHAR PRIMARY KEY, hash VARCHAR)'

- 7. Create user:
+ 6. Create user:

       Enter username and password when prompted.